Henry V and Catherine de Valois

 A finely balanced 15th century sword with a cross of St George in the pommel, found in the Abbey triforium in 1869, was thought for many years to be part of this funeral armour.
 Recent research shows this to be a sword later than the time of Henry V, possibly from Henry VII's time.

 Catherine de Valois

 Henry's widow Catherine de Valois (1401-1437) married Owen Tudor, a Welsh squire, and one of her three sons, Edmund, Earl of Richmond was the father of the future Henry VII.
-She was buried in the old Lady chapel and when Henry VII pulled this down to build his new chapel he moved his grandmother's body and it was placed above ground within the railings beside Henry V's tomb, in an open coffin of loose boards There it remained for nearly 200 years.
+She was buried in the old Lady chapel and when Henry VII pulled this down to build his new chapel he moved his grandmother's coffin.
+Her body was then placed above ground within the railings beside Henry V's tomb, in an open coffin of loose boards.
+There it remained for nearly 300 years.
 Samuel Pepys, the famous diarist, saw the mummified remains in 1669 and records how he was allowed to kiss the queen!

-The body was eventually buried in 1778 in a vault and a century later Dean Stanley removed her remains for permanent burial under the altar he erected in Henry V's chantry.
+The coffin was eventually moved and buried in 1778 within a vault under St Nicholas's chapel and a century later Dean Stanley removed her remains for permanent burial under the altar he had erected in Henry V's chantry.
 The inscription for her on the altar can be translated:

 Under this slab (once the altar of this chapel) for long cast down and broken up by fire, rest at last, after various vicissitudes, finally deposited here by command of Queen Victoria, the bones of Catherine de Valois, daughter of Charles VI, King of France, wife of Henry V, mother of Henry VI, grandmother of Henry VII, born 1400, crowned 1421, died 1438.